abhishekpratapa/Comfort-Sensor/README.md

 # Comfort-Sensor

+This is a walk through of designing and manufacturing a microcontroller based project.
+The goal is to design a consumer product.

 ## Introduction

 I've been having a bunch of headaches lately and I didn't know what the cause of those headaches was.
 Secondarily, during these migraines, I would notice that my mouth felt extremely parched.
 Initially I had thought that the cause for these symptoms was that I wasn't drinking enough water.
 This, however, was not the case.
 I was drinking more than enough of my share of water and I was still feeling horrible.
 I needed to do something.